CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - <https://github.com/relaycorp/letro-android>
   - <https://docs.relaycorp.tech/letro-server/>
 - Maturity: Experimental.
-- Coverage: The implementation exercises the entire protocol as defined in {{VERAID}}, except for organisation signatures and bot members.
+- Coverage: The implementation exercises the entire protocol specified in {{VERAID}}, except for organisation signatures and bot members.
 It uses the VeraId JVM Library to issue member signatures on Android, and the VeraId Authority to issue Member Id Bundles under a variety of domain names operated by Relaycorp (e.g. `applepie.rocks`, `cuppa.fans`).
 - Licensing: Freely distributable with acknowledgement (GNU GPLv3 and GNU AGPLv3 licences).
 - Contact: <https://relaycorp.tech/>
 - Last updated: 2024